 - Begin journalling your own thoughts and feelings because whatever you are feeling is likely to be normal.
 Don’t be surprised that one moment is filled with anger and another moment is filled with sadness.

 Grief is unpredictable and the depth of it depends on the relationship you had with the person that passed.

 If you were very close with your friend and their family, this is a place where you may be able to lend a hand.
-We recommend that people don’t do anything about personal belongings until they feel like it and that can be up to a year or two later.
+We recommend that people don’t do anything about personal belongings until they feel like it after the loss of your friend and that can be up to a year or two later.
 If a young adult passed that was still living at home, the parents will likely leave everything in tact for a period of time until they feel like they can deal with their child’s belongings.

 You may want a few items for yourself and that’s fine as long as the family initiates the suggestion.
 There are likely other family members that will want some items as well, so be patient and if the opportunity presents itself, ask about a particular piece that you would like to have in memory of your friend.

-As you are going through your friend’s clothes, you may suggest that the family select his or her favorite pieces and have a memory quilt made.
+As you are going through your friend’s clothes, you may suggest that the family select his or her favorite pieces and have a memory quilt made after the loss of your friend.
 Here are a few people that can help create something beautiful that will be cherished and provide comfort for years to come:

 Campus Quilt Company